Boulangerie/starflow/docs/writing-a-plugin.md

 If you want people to use your plugin, you have to provide a clear and understandable documentation about it.

-If someone wants to use your plugin, these are basically the 2 information he will need:
+If someone wants to use your plugin, these are basically the 2 pieces of information he will need:

 - Does your plugin require configuration (such as credentials)?
 - What are the executables (most important: **their name** and the **args** they need) that are provided and what do they do?

-By providing answers to these questions, users won't have to check your source code to know what your plugin actually do.
+By providing answers to these questions, users won't have to check your source code to know what your plugin actually does.
 You can check the [starflow-shell](https://github.com/boulangerie/starflow-shell) README to get ideas on how to write yours.